home climbing areas field notesknowledgedisclaimercopyrightcontactdonate

 In late 2006, after having climbed Cerro Torre from the north via a new route, El Arca de los Vientos Salvaterra, together with Alessandro Beltrami and Garibotti made an attempt on the traverse but did not manage to climb beyond the col dei Sogni.
 In late 2007 Garibotti, climbing with American Hans Johnstone climbed Standhardt via Festerville to an “early” bivy at the col de Sogni due to bad weather.
 The next day they climbed over Herrron and Egger to bivy on NW face of Cerro Torre.
 On day three they climbed 6 pitches up El Arca, but were stopped by a huge mushroom on dead vertical ground.
 They retreated down the American Torre Egger route.
 During those same few days and climbing a few hours behind Garibotti and Johnstone, Salvaterra together with Beltrami, Mirko Masè, and Fabio Salvadei climbed Otra vez on Standhardt and bivied below the summit, climbing to the top of Egger on their second day to then, on day three descend to the Egger-Torre col and retreat via the American Egger route.

 In late January 2008 Garibotti and Haley completed the traverse.
 On their first day they climbed in bad weather, climbing Exocet and reaching the summit Standhardt at noon (12PM).
-They continued on climbing Bimbi to bivy at the base of the Herron mushrooms, loosing much time due to bad weather and frost on the rock.
-The next day they climbed over Herron and Egger to bivy 4 pitches up the NW face of Cerro Torre, stopping early because of unusually warm weather.
-On day three they climbed to the base of Torre’s summit mushroom and managed to climbed 15 meters before deciding to bivy once more.
-On day four they climbed over Torre to descend the SE ridge, reaching the glacier before sunset.
+They continued on rappeling to the Col de los Sueños climbing Spigolo dei Bimbi to bivy at the base of Punta Herron's rime mushrooms.
+On Spigolo dei Bimbi they lost much time due to wind (to 11 knots at 10m, as per the NOAA meteogram scale) and rime covered rock.
+The rime forced them to climb a harder variation further east for at least two of the five pitches.
+The next day they climbed over Herron and Egger to bivy four pitches up the NW face of Cerro Torre, stopping early (around 4:30 PM) because of unusually warm weather which in the afternoon caused spontaneous rime discharges almost everywhere, making climbing too dangerous a proposition.
+On Egger they had also found rime covered rock that forced them to climb a one pitch run-out variation to the left of the Huber-Schnarf route (the original line, including the crux was rime covered).
+On day three they climbed the upper part of El Arca, again finding much rime (far more than during the first ascent of El Arca), reaching the base of Torre’s summit mushroom and managing to climb 15 meters before deciding to bivy once more.
+The Ragni route had not been climbed that year so they found the last mushroom in "virgin" condition.
+On day four they climbed the remainder of that last pitch, reaching the summit of Torre to descend the SE ridge, reaching the glacier before sunset.

 Descent.
 Via the SE ridge or Ragni route.